“Weinberg on Writing” Fieldstone Method Useful For Entrepreneurs

 I don’t actually carry my portable computer everywhere, but I always carry my notecards and at least two pens.
 People laugh at me for looking like a geek with my notecards and pencils in my breast pocket—but I’ve noticed that nobody who’s laughed has ever written a book.
 My goal is never to be more than five seconds away from being able to capture a fine phrase or intelligent idea.

-Gerald Weinberg in “Weinberg on Writing: the Fieldstone Method“
+Gerald Weinberg in “Weinberg on Writing: the Fieldstone Method

 This is a key approach and one that I followed before I read the book–I had a boss in one of my first professional jobs who carried 3×5 cards with him wherever he went.
-The neat about 3×5 cards is that you can pull them out in the middle of a conversation–or pretty much anywhere (it’s still legal to jot on 3×5’s while driving although I will warn you it seems to turn all the lights green)–and make a few notes and no one feels like you are still not paying attention.
-In fact, it can have the opposite effect: “Wow, this guy really cares what I just said enough to write ti down.”
+The neat thing about 3×5 cards is that you can pull them out in the middle of a conversation–or pretty much anywhere (it’s still legal to jot on 3×5’s while driving, although I will warn you it seems to turn all the lights green)–and make a few notes and no one feels like you are still not paying attention.
+In fact, it can have the opposite effect: “Wow, this guy really cares what I just said enough to write it down.”

 A Startup is a Confusing Mess Until It Isn’t